 Multiple-Node Virtual Appliance Clusters

-To back up multiple-node virtual appliance clusters.
+This scenario backs up a multiple-node virtual appliance clusters.

 - Assign a static IP address for each node.